CinTheDev/synth-music/README.md

 Because these are in no way implemented right now, it only makes sense to tackle this redundancy issue if held notes are being implemented in the future.

+### Shortcut traits for instruments

+Users have to implement basically everything for every instrument over and over again, which gets really repetitive.
+This is only because we cannot generalize instruments to e.g. have predictable wave functions, and therefore not need to know about other values in the same buffer.
+These "shortcut traits" should make the struct also implement Instrument, and handle some of these general implementations.
+If possible, make it possible that multiple shortcut traits can be used at once.

+Following features could be implemented as shortcut traits:

+- Instead of all tones at once only call for one tone
+- Instead of filling whole buffer call for every sample
+- Automatic dynamics calculations

 ### Feature held notes (for MeasuredTrack)

 A thing you can do in music theory is to "combine" two consecutive notes with